whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-14-Wickbox-Subscription-Box-October-2015-Candle-Review-Coupon.md

 <img src="/images/WickboxOct2015CandleBag.jpg" border="0" style="border:none;max-width:100%;" alt="Wickbox Candle in Dust Bag" />
 </a></center>

 <p>Finally, the item has appeared!
-I love that Wickbox includes dust bags with their candles, such a luxurious and personal touch!</p>
+I love that Wickbox includes dust bags with their candles, such a luxurious and personal touch!
+I will surely use this when I travel with my candles.</p>
 <br>

 <center><a href="http://www.wickbox.co" target="_blank">